conradakunga/Blog/_posts/2025-02-20-enum-enum-flags-in-c-net-for-dummies.md

 You can solve this problem using an **enumeration**, an [Enum](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/enum).

-An enum is a set of **named constants**, backed by an underlying numeric type.
+An enum is a set of **named constants** backed by an underlying numeric type.

 We define one as follows: